Fishhook removal from skin

 - Wash the wound thoroughly with soap and water.
 Apply a loose, sterile dressing.
-DO NOT close the wound with tape and apply antibiotic ointment.
+Do not close the wound with tape.
 Doing so can increase the chance of infection.

 - Watch the skin for signs of infection such as redness, swelling, pain, or drainage.

 Wire cutting method: